 Penalty: a fine of $5 000.

-(2) It is sufficient compliance with subregulation (1), in relation to any animal in a consignment to which an NLIS device is applied, if the abattoir operator, within 7 days after the animal is slaughtered, updates the NLIS database in relation to the NLIS device by recording the following —
+(2) It is sufficient compliance with subregulation (1), in relation to any animal in a consignment to which an NLIS device is applied, if the abattoir operator, within 48 hours after the animal is slaughtered, updates the NLIS database in relation to the NLIS device by recording the information referred to in subregulation (1)(c), (d) and (f).

-(a) the relevant PIC of the previous property;

-(b) the relevant PIC of the abattoir;

-(c) the date of slaughter.
+[Regulation 157 amended: Gazette 27 Jun 2019 p.
+2439.]

 158. Responsibilities of abattoir operator if live animal moved from abattoir

 (1) Unless an inspector in a particular case approves otherwise, an abattoir operator must not move, or permit to be moved, from the abattoir a live animal unless —